 Pre-registration pharmacists are individuals enrolled on a General Pharmaceutical Council pre-registration pharmacist scheme; professional training required after graduation.
 This 52 week programme involves being signed off as fit to practice by a pre-registration pharmacy tutor and successful passing a registration assessment.

 Our current work in this area includes:

-- Developing a professional attributes framework for pre-registration pharmacists, which will outline the knowledge, skills attitude and other personal qualities all pharmacists should have.
+We are developing a professional attributes framework for pre-registration pharmacists, which will outline the knowledge, skills attitude and other personal qualities all pharmacists should have.
 Once developed, this framework will be used to inform recruitment and selection methods at the pre-registration stage.

-Our work on training for pre-registration pharmacists starts with developing more appropriate systems of recruitment and selection, and leads onto enhanced workplace support for the tutor and pre-registration pharmacist.
+We are also looking at enhanced workplace support for the tutor and pre-registration pharmacist.
 Throughout this work, we'll seek to ensure that these changes are transferable into different training formats.